QwertyL0L/Snake32/README.md

 # Snake32
 a simple snake game that deletes system32 if u die

+# if you want to play normally then go to [this line and change enabled to False](https://github.com/QwertyL0L/Snake32/blob/main/main.py#L92)

 # PLEASE FOR THE LOVE OF GOD USE A VIRTUAL MACHINE (unless u have a old pc then go wild lmao)

 # Tutorial